Scheme benefits - Death benefits

 Children includes stepchildren and adopted children.
 All children must be under age 18, or under age 21 if they are in full-time education or vocational training.
 The Trustee has the discretion to pay benefits to children up to the age of 23 if they remain in full-time education.
 If the Scheme’s medical adviser confirms that a child can’t support themselves financially due to illness or incapacity, the Trustee can use its discretion to pay benefits for the rest of the child's life.

-HR notifies UK Pensions Operations when a member dies.
+People Services notifies Mercer when a member dies.

 The team will send a letter to the member’s next of kin within two working days of notification.